 Blaming that condition on my 4th pregnancy – but a challenge I’ve found joy in adapting to in my life.

-Let me walk you through how easy this no bake healthier treat is, then please let me know if you make it and what you think of it!
+Let me walk you through how easy this no-bake healthier treat is, then please let me know if you make it and what you think of it!
 Are there any other “natural treats” you’ve tried and loved?
 I’m trying to build my own “recipe collection” for those Sunday afternoons when I just need a little treat that doesn’t leave me feeling too sick.
-Some of my favorites I’ve shared here are:
+Some of the favorites I’ve shared here are:

 TIPS FOR MAKING NO BAKE CHOCOLATE COCONUT BARS

-Once you have formed the filling, be sure to put it in the freezer for about 15 minutes to let it set while you prepare the melted chocolate.
+Once you have formed the filling, be sure to put it in the freezer for about 15 minutes to let it sit while you prepare the melted chocolate.